tjryankeogh/phytophotoutils/README.md

 ACKNOWLEDGEMENTS
 ----------------
-- Kevin Oxborough (Chelsea Technology Groups) for methods to estimate Fo and Fm
+- Kevin Oxborough (Chelsea Technology Groups) for linear methods to estimate Fo and Fm

 TO DO